quintesse/PlayoVR/README.md

 ## Changelog

+ - 2017-05-04
+   - Added a door to the scene
+   - Fixed lighting problems with sky dome
  - 2017-05-03
    - Added a "sky dome" for 360 panoramic photos
    - The spheres are now containers for 360 panoramic photos